laravel/docs/prompts.md

 $confirmed = confirm('Do you accept the terms?');
 ```

-By default, the "Yes" answer will be preselected.
+By default, the "Yes" answer will be pre-selected.
 However, you may configure the default to be "No" by passing `false` to the `default` argument:

 ```php
 $confirmed = confirm(